 “So the writer who breeds more words than he needs, is making a chore for the reader who reads.”―Dr. Seuss

-When it comes to any final thoughts about editing, that can often be first thoughts when starting the process, is to keep in mind why we do it.
-And the real purpose behind editing has to do with the reader.
+When it comes to any final thoughts about editing it’s important to keep in mind why we do it.
+And the real purpose behind editing is the reader.

 There is a very sweet quote from Dr. Seuss that says,“So the writer who breeds more words than he needs, is making a chore for the reader who reads.”

-It starts simple, with the idea of the writer simply creating too many words, more than is necessary, but it ends actually, with an interesting warning.
+It starts with the idea that the writer is creating too many words.
+Accordingly more than is necessary, but it ends actually, with an interesting warning.

 Because, not only does it become a chore for the reader, but it becomes a chore for the reader who reads.

-A reader who reads is a reader who is paying attention, and If they recognize that the writer is using more words than they need, they will believe that the writer is actually making it harder for them.
+A reader who reads is a reader who pays attention.
+If they recognize that the writer is using more words than they need, they will believe that the writer is actually making it harder for them.

-And that is going to challenge the reader’s thoughts regarding the investment of their time into a work that in many ways is not respecting their time.
+And that is going to challenge the reader’s thoughts regarding the investment of their time.
+Especially into a work that is not respecting their time.
 Or the investment they are taking.

 And whether it’s worth that amount of work.